GuanSuns/Understanding-Q-Learning/README.md

-# Understanding-Q-Learning
+# Understanding Reinforcement Learning

-## The Overestimation Problem
+## The Overestimation Problem in Q-Learning
 - **Source of overestimation**
     - Insufficiently flexible function approximation
     - Noise or Stochasticity (in rewards and/or environment)